bgroveben/learnAngularJS/README.md

 ## Codecademy Time!

-### This is from Learn AngularJS: Your First App
+### This is from Learn AngularJS

-In order for this app to work properly, you will need the following files in a directory named 'shared':
+I am at: Unit 2 - Directives

-* angular-mocks
+In order for these apps to work properly, you will need the following files in the js/shared directory:
-* angular-route.min
+* angular-mocks.js
-* angular.min
+* angular-route.min.js

-(Make sure you put a .js extension on the end)
+* angular.min.js

 Just open index.html in your browser and play with it.